SAP/ui5-typescript/packages/dts-generator/README.md

   dependencies: [
     /* Array of api.json dependencies as plain JavaScript objects */ ],
-});
+  topLevelNamespaceSymbol:'sap' //The first part of the namespace to analyze defaults to 'sap' });

 // Normally one would output the `dtsText` to a file.